Role of scaling dimensions in generalized noises in fractional quantum Hall tunneling due to a temperature bias: Acknowledgments

 We thank Jinhong Park and Giacomo Rebora for useful comments on the manuscript.

-\paragraph{Funding information} C.S acknowledges support from the Area of Advance Nano at Chalmers University of Technology and from the Swedish Vetenskapsrådet via Project No. 2023-04043.
-G.Z. acknowledges the support from National Natural Science Foundation of China (Grant No. 12374158) and Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302400).
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101031655 (TEAPOT).
+\paragraph{Funding information} C.S.~acknowledges support from the Area of Advance Nano at Chalmers University of Technology and from the Swedish Vetenskapsrådet via Project No. 2023-04043.
+G.Z.~acknowledges the support from National Natural Science Foundation of China (Grant No.~12374158) and Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302400).
+M.A.~acknowledges financial support by the National Recovery and Resilience Plan MUR project No.~PE0000023-NQSTI.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No.~101031655 (TEAPOT).

 \begin{appendix}